while2/while2.github.io/_posts/2014-09-09-exemplar-based-completion.md

 $$\lambda_2$$ was set large to force the constraint.
 As for $$\lambda_1$$, we will later put it into [$$E_s$$](#Es) and use different weights for different pixels' smoothness term.
 See [Smoothness term weights](#smoothness-term-weights) for details.

 ###Data term
 If we want to use S(p) to replace p, S(p) would better be a known pixel.
 If the shift at p shifts to another missing pixel, it does not help.
-So we'd like those shifts that can lead us out of the hole.
+Thus a desirable shift should lead us out of the hole.

 Translate our requirements to mathematics: